 A current account deficit occurs when a country’s total import exceeds the total exports.
 This makes the country, a net debtor to the rest of the world.
 This is not good for the country because, the country needs to buy more foreign currency.
 More demand for the foreign currency will cut the value of that country’s currency.
 India’s current account deficit now is more than the projected level and this also contributes to the depreciation of the Indian rupee.

-The parliament is unable to transact any meaningful business and reforms occupy a back seat.
+The Parliament is unable to transact any meaningful business and reforms occupy a back seat.
 Coalition politics make things difficult for the government to push the much-needed reforms in many sectors.
-This is creating panic among overseas investors who want to invest in India.
+This is creating a panic among overseas investors who want to invest in India.

 RBI will interfere in this area because a steady value of rupee is essential for the orderly growth of the economy.
 A depreciating rupee will harm all import oriented businesses.
 This may help the exporters, who get their payment in dollars.

 RBI will be watching the developments and interfere to stabilize the currency value.
 In case of depreciation, RBI will sell foreign currency from the reserve and this will help in arresting the fall of rupee to some extent.